howsayhao/hj_reg_auto/README.md

 ### **HTML Generator**

-The HTML generator relies on the open-source project `PeakRDL-html`, see the link in [Environment and Dependencies](#environment-and-dependencies) for detailed information.
+The HTML generator relies on an open-source project `PeakRDL-html`, see the link in [Environment and Dependencies](#environment-and-dependencies) for detailed information.
 A simple example of exported HTML is shown below.

 ![ ](docs/pics/html_ex1.png)

 ### **UVM RAL Generator**

-The export of the UVM register model relies on the open-source project `PeakRDL-uvm`, see the link in section 3.1 for detailed information.
+The export of the UVM register model relies on an open-source project `PeakRDL-uvm`, see the link in [Environment and Dependencies](#environment-and-dependencies) for detailed information.

 ### **C Header Generator (TBD)**

-## **RTL Architecture**
+## **2. RTL Architecture**

 Control/Status regsiters are distributed all around the chip in different subsystems, such as PCIe, MMU, SoC interconnect, Generic Interrupt Controller, etc. Not only hardware logic inside the respective subsystem, but also software needs to access them via system bus.
 HRDA provides a unified RTL architecture to make all these registers accessible by software, or visible to processors, thus all modules forms a network.